layeleomehta/connectly-messenger-review-bot/README.md

 Triggers that a customer can use to make the system request customer feedback:
 1) Clicking the 'Get Started' button when initially entering chat.
 2) Clicking 'Leave a review!' in the persistent menu.
+3) Sending a greeting or a farewell text message, which will be parsed by the system using Facebook NLP and initiate a quick reply message.
+Clicking 'Yes' to the quick reply message will request customer feedback.
-3) Sending any text message to the business, which will prompt the system to initiate a quick reply message.
+4) Sending any text message to the business, which will prompt the system to initiate a quick reply message.
 Clicking 'Yes' to the quick reply message will request customer feedback.

 ## Implementation details